-With Thor Ragnarok earning a bunch of praise, I’ve decided to go back were Hulk was first introduced to the MCU, before Mark Ruffalo took over as the grumpy green giant in The Avengers, it’s sequel, Thor Ragnarok, and the upcoming Avengers: Infinity War.
+With Thor Ragnarok earning a bunch of praise, I’ve decided to go back where Hulk was first introduced to the MCU, before Mark Ruffalo took over as the grumpy green giant in The Avengers, its sequel, Thor Ragnarok, and the upcoming Avengers: Infinity War.

 Fun Fact: Ed was considered to play the title character in Ang Lee’s movie, but he turned it down because he didn’t like the script.
 If you’ve seen Eric Bana’s Hulk, you probably know why.

 C.G.I. looked three dimensional for Hulk’s appearance.
-He really match his looks from the comics.
+He really matches his looks from the comics.

 Action Sequences are filled with destruction, mayhem, bullets.

-Hulk finally uses his catchphrase that we all know as fans of Marvel.
+Hulk finally uses his catchphrase that we all know in love as fans of Marvel.

 The movie did a jab on the purple pants that Banner refuse to wear, is a reflection on Norton refusing to partake in Ang Lee’s movie.